qingtianwu/qingtianwu.github.io/_pages/about.md

 Personal Introduction
 ======
-Currently, I got my doctoral degree from [Faculty of Science and Technology](https://www.fst.um.edu.mo/), [University of Macau](https://www.um.edu.mo/), with research interests in Computer Vision and Intelligent Systems.
-I also stay updated on the latest developments in AIGC.
+Currently, I am a Lecturer in the School of Artificial Intelligence, Shenzhen Polytechnic University.
+In April 2024, I got my doctoral degree from [Faculty of Science and Technology](https://www.fst.um.edu.mo/), [University of Macau](https://www.um.edu.mo/), with research interests in Computer Vision and Intelligent Systems.
+I also stay updated on the latest developments in Stable Diffusion and AIGC.

 I am very fortunate to be supervised by [Prof. Liming Zhang](https://www.fst.um.edu.mo/people/lmzhang/) from University of Macau.
 I was supervised by [Prof. Zhou Yimin](https://people.ucas.ac.cn/~zym) and [Prof. Wu Xinyu](https://people.ucas.ac.cn/~wuxinyu)  from [Shenzhen Institutes of Advanced Technology (SIAT)](https://www.siat.ac.cn/), Chinese Academy of Science (CAS).
 I also have an internship at Guangming Laboratory,  supervised by [Prof. Fei Richard Yu](https://csse.szu.edu.cn/pages/user/index?id=1199).
-As near the doctoral completion, I am seeking a career in academia.

 You can find my CV here: [Curriculum Vitae English](../files/resume_wqt2.pdf)